Keeping a video production flowing takes a hard-working, collaborative team.

 There are many other docs that are needed and helpful on a production, but these are really the essential ones.
 Overall, these documents don’t need to be anything fancy.
 They just need to be functional and convey information in a way that’s clear and easy to follow!
 We’ve created our production documents based on what is necessary for our productions, but there are several great templates StudioBinder created that you can use.

-Want to work with our Seattle Video Production Team?
+Want to work with our Chicago or Seattle Video Production Teams?